Automatic DDL Maintenance

 If the MyBatis-Plus starter is integrated, a DdlApplicationRunner

-instance will be automatically instantiated to execute DDL scripts.
+instance will be automatically instantiated to execute the DDL scripts.

-The execution mode is auto-commit transactions, and errors are ignored to continue execution (other script parameters are as follows).
+By default, execution uses auto-commit transactions and ignores errors to continue execution (see other script parameters below).

-If custom control is needed, manually inject a DdlApplicationRunner
+If you need custom control, please manually inject a DdlApplicationRunner

 instance into the container.